3 key takeaways from The Global Payment Timings Index 2021

 To get a better understanding of Forrester’s findings, we analyzed our own data to identify how long it takes businesses to receive a payment.
 From these findings, we created The Global Payment Timings Index 2021 to:

-Set a benchmark for payment timings across different sized businesses, payment methods, locations and business verticals.
+Set a benchmark for payment timings across different sized businesses, payment methods, locations, business verticals and transaction values.

-Identify opportunities to help businesses optimize the time it takes to get paid and improve their cash flow.
+Identify opportunities to help businesses optimise the time it takes to get paid and improve their cash flow.

 Our research shows that businesses using GoCardless have an average payment timing of 3.6 days.